 Core Skills for Effective Therapy is a video-based, on-demand course that distills the best CBT therapy skills developed over three decades by Dr. David Burns.
-In the course, you will learn and practice the essential therapy techniques master therapists use to get effective results for their patients, earn 11 CE’s and become TEAM-CBT certified.
+In this course, you will learn and practice the essential therapy techniques master therapists use to get effective results for their patients, earn 11 CE’s and become TEAM-CBT certified.
 Plus, you'll have access to a free weekly practice group for 6 months from the date of purchase of this course.

 Jill Levitt, Ph.D.